FabioChiodini/ProjectSpawntck/README.md

 *Credits to komljen for the kubernetes yaml files for deploying ELK*

 # ProjectSpawnSwarmtck
-Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way across different Clouds (AWS and optionally GCE) using Docker Machine, Docker Swarm and basic Service Discovery.
+Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way across different Clouds (AWS and optionally GCE) using Docker containers, Kubernetes, Cloud Foundry and basic Service Discovery.
+An ELK stack gets started in Kubernetes (GKE), honeypot instances are started in Cloud Foundry (Pivotal Web services).
+Some local docker containers perform Service discovery and mapping for the different application components.

-A dockerized Consul and etcd instances are used to store variables in a KV store.
+A dockerized etcd instances is used to store variables/application parameters in a KV store.
 The code stores all application information in etcd and uses the data stored to scale up, scale down, perform a basic TDD/CI and eventually tear down the application.

 Tested on a t1.micro AMI